harendra-kumar/concise-haskell/language/000-composition.rst

 | Fold or sum        | Semigroup        | Monoid             |
 +--------------------+------------------+--------------------+

-All composition can be divided into these two fundamental dimensions (Product and Sum) occurring in different forms at different levels of abstractions.
-In the following table we summarize the various constructs that are available at the function level abstraction in both these dimensions.
+All composition can be divided into these two fundamental styles (product and sum) occurring in different forms at different levels of abstractions.
+In the following table we summarize various constructs that are available at the `pure function level abstraction` (also called pure or effect-free) in both these styles.
 In the forthcoming chapters we will develop these constructs in more details.

+`Lift` is an operation that `lifts` a type into the current type.
+In case of pure containers a `Lift` is just a constructor.
+In case of functions `const` lifts any value to a function.

 +------------------------------------------------------+
 | Unary Transforms                                     |